cawdevcoye/Exponential-Tree-Search/README.md

 Best: O(1) -> Ex: h=3, Val = 3 (anything in initial recursive-left set)

-There is an update to this coming later.
-It is O(Log(h)) worst case.

 # Final Thoughts

 The loop is bounded by h, but has an early cutoff.
 So the complexity -in this case- isnt always O(h).

+And.

+There is an update to this coming later.
+It is O(Log(h)) worst case.

 Cheers :beer: